What is the general nature of Inmar’s business and information usage?

 Most information collected by Inmar is statistical data that is not capable of identifying a particular individual (“Anonymous Data”).
-Some information collected by Inmar, like name, address, and phone number, may be capable of identifying an individual (“Personal Information”).
+Some information collected by Inmar, like name, address, and phone number, is capable of identifying an individual (“Personal Information”).
 Information about an individual that is associated with his/her Personal Information is also considered Personal Information.
 For example, a data record indicating that an anonymous person recently purchased a particular item would be Anonymous Data, but if that same record is associated with a person’s name or other Personal Information, the purchase record is also Personal Information for so long as it is so associated.
 Together, we refer to Anonymous Data and Personal Information as “Consumer Information.”

 In general, we use Consumer Information to provide services to consumers, such as making the benefits of store loyalty programs available and/or processing of digital coupons.
 We also use Consumer Information to assist our business customers, like retailers and manufacturers, in marketing and providing products and services that will be of interest to consumers.
 We also use Consumer Information to provide helpful services to businesses such as coupon processing, rebate processing, and loyalty program management.

 We may use, process and disclose all Consumer Information as necessary to perform the services for which the information was provided.
 For example, if a consumer uses one of our mobile applications to select a “digital coupon” available from one of our retailer customers, we will disclose that information to the retailer customer as necessary to enable the consumer to redeem the digital coupon.
 As another example, if a consumer uses one of our mobile applications to redeem a rebate offered through that application by one of our customers who is a manufacturer, we may disclose Consumer Information both to the manufacturer customer and to applicable third party payment services (e.g., PayPal) as necessary to process the rebate.